 You can change the projection mode to flip the image over top-to-bottom and/or left-to-right using the projector menus.

 - 1. Turn on the projector and display an image. - 2.
-Press the Menu button. - 3.
-Select the Extended menu and press Enter.
+Press the Menu button.

+3. Select the Extended menu.